-Form 51-102F2 Annual Information Form requires the information required by section 2.1 of NI 51-101 to be included in the annual information form.
-That information may be included either by setting out the text of the information in the annual information form or by incorporating it by reference from separately filed documents.
+All types of domestic annual information form will likely require the inclusion of the information required under section 2.1 of NI 51-101, either by setting out the text of the information or by incorporating it, by reference, from separately filed documents.
 The option offered by section 2.3 of NI 51-101 enables a reporting issuer to satisfy its obligations under section 2.1 of NI 51-101, as well as its obligations in respect of annual information form disclosure, by setting out the information required under section 2.1 only once, in the annual information form.
 If the annual information form is on Form 10-K, this can be accomplished by including the information in a supplement (often referred to as a "wrapper") to the Form 10-K.